python-poetry/poetry/docs/_index.md

 poetry --version
 ```

-If you see something like `Poetry (version 1.2.0)`, your install is ready to use!
+If you see something like `Poetry (version 1.2.0)`, your installation is ready to use!
 {{< /step >}}
 {{< step >}}
 **Update Poetry**